Traineeship Plus information for referrers and employers

 - email email@example.com

-The Recruitment, Support and Progression Team will provide ongoing support for the young person in the curriculum elements, pastoral issues, career planning and researching opportunities.
+The Traineeship Team will provide ongoing support for the young person in the curriculum elements, pastoral issues, career planning and researching opportunities.

 - Traineeship bursaries

-Trainees will receive a weekly training bursary of £57.90 and help with travel cost to their work placement.
-They may also be eligible for a performance and attendance bonus of £25 a week, the 16-19 bursary and a final completion bonus.
+Trainees will receive a weekly training bursary of £57.90; help with travel cost to their work placement and a final completion bonus, subject to personal circumstances.